jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 Manufacturer Usage Description (MUD) have been specified on {{RFC8520}}.
 As the RFC states, the goal of MUD is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.

-While {{RFC8520}} contemplates the use of CoAP {{RFC7252}} URLs it does not explain how MUDs can be used in a CoAP network.
+While {{RFC8520}} contemplates the use of CoAP {{RFC7252}} in the form of CoAP URLs it does not explain how MUDs can be used in a CoAP network.
 Moreover, in CoAP we can host the MUD file on the CoAP endpoint itself, instead of hosting it on a dedicated MUD File Server.
 Schemes that rely on connectivity to bootstrap the network might be flaky if that connectivity is not present.
 This however, may introduce new security and networking challenges.

 ## Requirements Language